strixcuriosus/sierpinski/README.md

 sierpinski
 ==========

-make's a sierpinski triangle of a user-specified height
+draw a sierpinski triangle of a user-specified height